-Depending on a person’s income and age, there are an increasing number of free or very low-cost plans available in Nebraska, although this is not as common for 2022 as it was for 2021, due to the entry of new low-cost health plans in Nebraska’s marketplace for 2022.
+Depending on a person’s income and age, there may be free or very low-cost plans available in Nebraska, although this is not as common for 2022 as it was for 2021, due to the entry of new low-cost health plans in Nebraska’s marketplace for 2022.
 As an example, consider a 50-year-old in Lincoln who earns $30,000/year.
-For ease of comparison, we’ll keep him the same age in future years (in reality, premiums increase as a person ages, even if the insurer’s overall rates do not increase).
+For ease of comparison, we’ll keep him the same age each year (in reality, premiums increase as a person ages, even if the insurer’s overall rates do not increase).

 - In 2019, he was eligible for a premium subsidy of $840/month, and had access to seven plans with no premium at all after the subsidy was applied.

 - In 2020, his subsidy amount dropped to $745.
 But because of the influx of new plans (Bright joined the exchange for 2020) and lower-cost options from Medica, he had access to even more free plans (nine of them) after the subsidy was applied, despite the fact that the subsidy amount was smaller.

-- For 2021, his subsidy amount increased to $765/month (before the American Rescue Plan further increased subsidy amounts nationwide), and 15 of the 22 available plans are free.
+- For 2021, his subsidy amount increased to $765/month (before the American Rescue Plan further increased subsidy amounts nationwide), and 15 of the 22 available plans were free.
 The free plans are mostly at the bronze level, but they include one free gold plan and one free silver plan.

-For perspective, average unsubsidized premiums in Nebraska’s exchange are much higher than the national average, at $765/month in 2020 (down from $866/month in 2019), versus $595/month across all states that use HealthCare.gov.
-In Nebraska, 95% of exchange enrollees receive premium subsidies (versus a nationwide average of 86%), but the lower premiums and additional competition in 2020 were no doubt beneficial for enrollees who weren’t subsidy-eligible (many people who weren’t subsidy-eligible in prior years are eligible for a subsidy in 2021 and 2022, due to the American Rescue Plan’s temporary elimination of the “subsidy cliff”).
+For perspective, average unsubsidized premiums in Nebraska’s exchange were much higher than the national average, at $715/month in 2021 (down from $866/month in 2019), versus $575/month across all states that use HealthCare.gov.
+In Nebraska, 94% of exchange enrollees were receiving premium subsidies in early 2021 (versus a nationwide average of 86%).
+That was prior to the American Rescue Plan, and many people who weren’t previously subsidy-eligible are eligible for a subsidy in 2022 due to the American Rescue Plan’s temporary elimination of the “subsidy cliff”).

 Rate changes in prior years